Peakboard/peakboard-templates.github.io/_templates/Interactive-Task-Planning-With-SQL/en.md

 overview_benefits:
 overview_data_sources:
 ---
-# this is how it works
+# This is how it works

 In this example, you can easily customize the tasks to your needs using the TasksMetadata list.